Shuvomoy/shuvomoy.github.io/index.md

 ## News

-* I gave a talk on my work on “A Robust Data-driven Linear Programming Model for Minimizing Energy Consumption in Metro Railway Networks” at [POMS 2023](https://pomsmeetings.org/conf-2023/).
+* I gave a talk about my work on “A Robust Data-driven Linear Programming Model for Minimizing Energy Consumption in Metro Railway Networks” at [POMS 2023](https://pomsmeetings.org/conf-2023/).

 * Our [BnB-PEP](https://arxiv.org/abs/2203.07305) paper is now accepted for publication in *Mathematical Programming Series A*!